 Our main service includes hymns, Bible readings, a short sermon, traditional prayers and communion.
 It is followed by a time of informal conversation over refreshments and, on the first Sunday of each month, by a potluck lunch.

 some Sunday evenings at 7 pm - Taizé Service

-In 2013 we experimented with a couple of Taizé services on a Sunday evening, held jointly with Trinity United Methodist Church, and we will be continuing in 2014.
+In 2013 we experimented with a couple of Taizé services on a Sunday evening, held jointly with Trinity United Methodist Church, and we are continuing in 2014.
 The Taizé community is an ecumenical community of brothers in France which was founded with a mission of reconciliation between people – initially between France and Germany.
 It has developed a special ministry to young people, and the chants that we use were developed to provide a simple but profound worship experience which people of many different languages, nationalities and faith backgrounds could share.
 The result is a haunting service of chanting, quiet, prayer and reflection.
-The next Taizé service will be March 16 at Trinity United Methodist Church.
+The next Taizé service will be May 18 at St Ben's.

 Monday 3:30 – 4:30 pm Centering Prayer

 Join us for an hour of Centering Prayer/Silent Meditation.

 From the ancient monastic tradition comes this service of the ‘vesper light’ or twilight.
 We use a simple form of prayer created by the Iona community and share our thoughts on the Bible reading of the day and how God is speaking to us through it.

 On most Tuesdays the vespers service is followed by a simple pot-luck supper.
 This supper is often followed by a study group from 7:15 to 8:30.
 Visitors are very welcome not only at the vespers service but also at the supper and study group.
 See the Hollister Institute web page for information about current and planned study-group topics.

 Monthly Mid-week Eucharist, usually the first Wednesday, 11:00 am